 New discoveries shed light on the amazing abilities of our brains

 Because most of our communication uses language, we have become used to expressing our thoughts in a linear progression; each idea is an expansion of the previous one.
 This logical sequence of data is also the foundation of computer programming languages.
 We envision computers as an extension of our own minds, and so we naturally try to understand our brain in the same mechanistic fashion.

 The apparent magic of a computer processor is its ability to rapidly open and close a huge number of switches.
 In the early days these switches were actual relays, giving rise to the clicking sound that characterized brainiacs like Robbie the Robot [above] in the classic film, Forbidden Planet.

 In 1946, two Americans, Presper Eckert, and John Mauchly built the ENIAC electronic computer which used silent vacuum tubes instead of the relays.
 A year later engineers, working at AT&T's Bell Labs, invented the diode transistor which would replace the vacuum tube forever.
 Miniturization and the development of micro-processors has made it possible for you to be reading this article on a powerful computer.
 Yet, as remarkable as this technology has become, computers are still just collections of more and faster on-off switches.

 At school, I was taught that the brain also had switches -- about 500 trillion of them -- and they were called synapses.
 These are the gaps between neurons, or brain cells.
 Each synapse could open and close like a computer switch, allowing an electrical impulse to either continue or be inhibited.
 It was the same on-off model.
-This idea persists even now.
-But it is about to change.
+This idea of a simple switch persists even now but it is about to change.